LinkedInLearning/learning-github-actions-5977410/ch4_developing_custom_actions/04_10_deploy_a_custom_action/README.md

 - The `entrypoint.sh` logic executed properly.
 - The metadata in `action.yml` configured the action correctly.

-TODO: FIX THIS -> You’ve now successfully deployed and tested your custom action inside a GitHub Actions workflow.
+Experiment with the workflow and custom action by:

+- Adding files to the repo ending in `.py` and named `test_*.py`
+- Enabling strict mode and viewing the results when no test files are present. _*Note: Use `true` (case sensitive!) to enable strict mode.*_

 In the next lesson, we’ll walk through the steps required to publish your action to the GitHub Marketplace.

 <!-- FooterStart -->
 ---